keijiro/Teatro/README.md

 Acknowledgements
 ----------------

-The HDR image files under the “sIBL Archive” directory are provided from sIBL Archive.
+The HDR image files under the “sIBL Archive” directory are created and distributed by sIBL Archive.
 See [their web site][sIBL] for further details.

-The files under the “Astrella” directory are provided from Unity as sample materials.
+The files under the “Astrella” directory are provided from Unity Technologies as sample assets.
+Basically these assets can be used freely in Unity-based projects.
+See the [FAQ page][FAQ] for further details.

 License
 -------